buhrmi/buhrmi/README.md

 ## Hi there

-I'm a web developer from Germany, hacking on startup ideas.
+I'm a web developer from Germany, hacking on startup ideas and open source tooling.

 ### Current Projects